 <setting name="SpeechRecognitionDll" serializeAs="String"> <value>HmpElementsMicrosoftSpeech.Dll</value> </setting> <setting name="SpeechRecognitionType" serializeAs="String"> <value>HmpElements.Server.MicrosoftSpeech</value> </setting> <setting name="SpeechRecognitionNumberOfPorts" serializeAs="String"> <value>1</value> </setting> <setting name="SpeechRecognitionLicenseType" serializeAs="String"> <value>en-US</value> </setting> <setting name="SpeechEngineIpAddress" serializeAs="String"> <value>127.0.0.1</value> </setting>

-Please note that SpeechRecognitionNumberOfPorts should be set to a number that is equal to or less than the number of Speech Recognition Ports you are licensed for.
+Please note that SpeechRecognitionNumberOfPorts should be set to a number that is equal to or less than the number of Speech Recognition Ports for which you are licensed.
+You can check your license entitlements in the Voice Elements Dashboard.